This endpoint is free — checking your permissions does not consume any

 Query parameters

 All parameters are optional filters and combine with AND.
-A filter that
+A filter that matches nothing returns200 with an empty endpoints array, not a 404.

 Example request